brandoninorbit/BloomCruxNoMigration/docs/csv-import.md

 Required: Mode = Free Text | Multiple Choice (aliases: MC, Multiple) Guidance optional: Guidance (or GuidanceQuestion)

+Prompt selection for CER:
+- If Scenario or Prompt is present, that value is used as the card prompt.
+- The Question cell is treated as a guidance question when Scenario/Prompt exists (unless Guidance/GuidanceQuestion is explicitly provided).
+- If Scenario/Prompt is absent, Question becomes the card prompt.

 If Free Text → Required: Claim, Evidence, Reasoning (sample answers)

 If Multiple Choice → Required: